CaitanyaDurley/gcp-ace/udemy/practice_test_5.md

     * Develop an instance template with an appropriate structure for utilisation in the MIG.
 Ensure the removal of persistent disks sharing names with instance identifiers - yes, here "appropriate structure for utilisation in the MIG" means the disk name is distinct from the instance name.
 This will hence work
     * Validate the correctness of the instance template.
 Eliminate persistent disks mirroring instance names.
 Adjust the instance template to include the `disks.autoDelete` property set to true - no, while this would work, it overlooks that you can't "adjust" isntance templates
     * Any option that doesn't explicitly mention eliminating persistent disks with the same name as an instance - no
+1. How can you move all the projects from one organisation into another?
+    * Use the `projects.move` method - yes
+    * Assign yourself the Organisation Administrator role in both organisations and drag and drop the project within the Resource Manager from one organisation to the other - no, no such drag-and-drop interface
+1. You are building an internal web portal that will only be accessed during business hours.
+You need the app to scale to 0 when not in use.
+    * Cloud Functions - yes, scales to 0, even if its not ideal for a web portal
+    * Compute Engine - no, doesn't scale to 0
+1. You seek full control over K8s deployment while minimising the need to configure infrastructure extensively.
+    * GKE Autopilot - no, this limits control over the K8s deployment
+    * GKE Standard - yes, gives full control over the cluster infrastructure without having to manage the master components yourself